Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: tensor integral reduction, surface term and physical boundary condition at infinity in momentum space

 can just play the role of Dyson subtraction term to let Eq. (\ref{r1}) invariant under U(1) gauge and get the similar result.
-However, this may suggest that TILG also must be calculated in D dimension and {\it discontinuously} extrapolate to 4 dimension and gives a finite terms, not zero as the symmetrical integration, just the non zero term at $ M \to 0$, as discussed in literature \footnote{The equivalence theorem or the decoupling theorem may not be the smoking gun to justify the result.
-We can even make the argument in the the simplest case, M simply taking the value 0, not to consider $M_H\gg M$.
-In this way, the Higgs particle should decouple from the W and does not contribute to this $H \to \gamma \gamma$ process, since now no Higgs mechanism.
-However, $M_Z \to 0/M \to 0$ limit for $H \to \gamma Z$ process may still gives non-zero term since this is a limit.}.
+However, this suggests that TILG also must be calculated in D dimension and extrapolated to 4 dimension.
+This gives a finite terms, not zero as the symmetrical integration, but just the non zero term at $ M \to 0$ \cite{egn,ikh,svvz}.
+In the papers of GWW and in other literatures \cite{SVVZ12, HTW, MZW,Jegerlehner:2011jm, SZC, CCNS, pit}, all the authors agree with these mathematical results, and clearly pointed out that the dealing with the logarithmic divergence in 4 dimension without regularization by GWW or dealing with a regularization scheme (e.g., dimensional regularization) by others is the reason of the contradiction on the non-zero term for $ M \to 0$ for this specific process in the unitary gauge.

-Whatsoever considered as uncertainty if only considering this process and in this unitary gauge (In Appendix B, we see that in $R_1$ gauge, however, these two approaches give the similar result), we will not investigate this topic, but just discuss the symmetrical integration and its relations with the definition of the free particle propagator in the formal theory of scattering.
-We will employ the symmetrical integration to deal with the divergences proportional to $M_Z^2/M^4$ in the $H \to \gamma Z$ process.
+To understand whether or not adopt the GWW na\"ive symmetrical integration in 4 dimension, here only the following key point has to be discussed, which is pointed out long ago but not fully analyzed: The logarithmically integration (in the following we omit the $+i\epsilon$ term since we explicitly discuss the integration contour) is related with the surface term by